citizenfx/fivem-docs/content/docs/scripting-manual/introduction/about-native-functions.md

 ## Difference Between Client and Server-Side Natives

 ### Client Natives
 Client natives are functions that run on the player's game client.
 These functions are primarily used to handle tasks related to the player's immediate environment, rendering, input handling, and interactions that need to occur on the client side.
-Examples include manipulating the player’s view, handling UI elements, and interacting with client-specific data.
+Examples include manipulating the player's view, handling UI elements, and interacting with client-specific data.
 <!-- Maybe found some better examples explanation -->

 ### Server-Side Natives